 The Consumer Volunteer and Networking Group is headed by a dedicated young woman, Ms. Molly Rooyakkers.

 Educational and training programs to foster early detection and intervention are offered to professionals.

 A variety of educational and support events are available to the public.
 Community leaders, local groups,

 and OCD sufferers and their families are involved and network with the Institute.
 Please see Public page for

 listing of Canadian services for OCD and related Disorders.

 The AEOP is currently conducting a formal funded national survey of specialized services

 and training for OCD to identify and to address urgent service needs across Canada.

 Thank you to the many donors who have supported crucial CIOCD programs

-of two hundred and fifty thousand dollars in support of the AEOP.
+in support of the AEOP.